XORchad/soratypescriptbot/README.md

 # soratypescriptbot
-A Type Script Bot to interact with Sora Network
+A TypeScript Bot to interact with Sora Network

 #required
 npm install @sora-substrate/util